 1. If you want to directly attach your HMC to the managed system, connect Ethernet Connector 1 on the HMC to the LINK HMC1 port on the managed system.

-Figure 19.
-Attaching the HMC to the managed system

-2. To learn more about connecting an HMC to a private network so that it can manage more than one managed system, see HMC network connections (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hai/netconhmc.htm)
+To learn more about connecting an HMC to a private network so that it can manage more than one managed system, see HMC network connections (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hai/netconhmc.htm).